Logical groups (entities ensemble association)

 For instance:

-list all groups:
+List all groups:

 | trackme mode=post url="/services/trackme/v2/splk_logical_groups/logical_groups_collection" body="{'tenant_id': 'mytenant'}"